Cloning Configurations

 Choose the desired configuration to clone, and a name for the new configuration.
 Make sure that the Clone associated graphs option is checked.
 Then click OK.
 The cloned configuration initially takes on all of the properties of the original, but it is completely independent of the original in all other respects.
 To rename the newly-cloned configuration after cloning it, click its name in the Config View and press F2.

-Cloning a Configuration From The Config View
+Cloning a Configuration From the Config View

 If you chose to clone a configuration by right-clicking on its root node in the Config View, the resulting dialog will appear as below.